 - We could limit screen time.
 I realize that’s easier said than done.
 You could take the tough love approach and completely say, “No.” No iPod.
 No iPhone.
 No screens.
 Period.
 But then you run the risk of turning your youth into an awkward outsider, a social reject.
 Just like the class Jehovah’s Witness who can never do anything fun and has to sit in the office every time there’s a party.

 - We could use an app that encourages our students to Bee Present.
 Learn more about my innovative new app, Bee Present.
-Launching this fall.
+Launching soon.